circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 When `docker_layer_caching` is set to `true`, CircleCI will try to reuse Docker Images (layers) built during a previous job or workflow.
 That is, every layer you built in a previous job will be accessible in the remote environment.
 However, in some cases your job may run in a clean environment, even if the configuration specifies `docker_layer_caching: true`.

 If you run many parallel jobs for the same project that depend on the same environment, all of them will be provided with a Remote Docker Environment.
 Docker Layer Caching guarantees jobs to have exclusive Remote Docker Environments that other jobs cannot access.
 However, some of the jobs may have cached layers, some may not have cached layers, and not all of the jobs will have identical cache.

+**Note:** Previously the `docker_layer_caching` was called `reusable`.
+The `reusable` key is deprecated in favor of the `docker_layer_caching` key.
+In addition, the `exclusive` option is deprecated in favor of all VMs being treated as exclusive.
+This indicates that jobs are guaranteed to have an exclusive Remote Docker Environment that other jobs cannot access when using `docker_layer_caching`.

 ## Docker Layer Caching in Machine Executor